IlexisTheMadcat/LexisPosingSystem/README.md

    - Video showcase: [Ilexis Nakamori @ Twitter/X](https://x.com/IlexisTheMadcat/status/1844836318800384248)
 ### Saving
 ![image](https://github.com/user-attachments/assets/78630688-ae48-49bf-b839-224588e8fcbe) \
 This feature lets you save poses to your avatar's saved settings.
-These aren't transferrable between avatars or to/from test builds.
+These aren't transferrable between avatars or to/from test builds. \
+Applies to joint rotations.
+Applies to facials as of v1.1.0.
 1) Begin saving a pose.
 Click one of the three slots to save. **WILL NOT ASK FOR CONFIRMATION.**
 2) Begin loading a pose.
 Click one of the three slots to load. **WILL NOT ASK FOR CONFIRMATION.**
 3) Slot 1.